tonioteran/spheres-iss-data/TS106_SmoothNav3/README.md

 ## Notes:

 Calibration procedure had to be carried out for Blue, VAS A (which is the SPHERES who's previous calibration parameters were computed offline on the ground and subsequently uploaded and installed during TS099 REDDI 2). *Need to check on the whiteboard to see what's up*.
 Additionally, it appears as if the calibration process was actually not finished???

+Params used for creating GIFs: 480 height, 0.5fps, 0.2delay, 25% fuzz.